 - Call 911 – Whether you have visible injuries or not, you need to call 911.
 The police will be able to write a report stating which party was at fault, assess any physical damage to the car, document any complaints of physical injury, and aid in the process of gathering information.
 The report provided by the police can help you prove liability and verify your damages during a lawsuit.

 - Gather Information After the car accident, it is important to gather the information of the person responsible.
 This should include:

 - Drivers License Number (or a picture)

-- License plate and VIN number of the other car(s)
+- License plate and make/model of the other car(s)

 - Time, date and location of the accident

-If possible, take pictures of the location of the accident and any damage to cars involved.
+- Take pictures – If possible, take pictures of the location of the accident, including any damage to cars involved.
 This should include pictures of debris, positions of the cars, and conditions of the cars.

 How We Can Help

 Car accidents are stressful and traumatic enough without worrying about the physical, emotional, and financial aftermath.
-If you have been injured due to the negligence of another driver, you deserve to be compensated.
+If you are injured due to the negligence of another driver, you deserve to be compensated.
 Let Powers Taylor help.
 Contact us today for a free consultation.
 All calls are kept confidential.